HyagoOliveira/SceneManagement/README.md

 ![The Scene Manager Menu](/Documentation~/scene-manager-menu.png "The Scene Manager Menu")

-Click on the Create button next to Default Transition to create and assign a new SceneTransiion asset.
+Click on the Create button next to Default Transition to create and assign a new SceneTransition asset to it.
-This transition will be used by the SceneManager every time you don't specify a custom one to it.
+This transition will be used by the SceneManager every time you don't specify a custom one.

 ### Scene Transition ScriptableObject